Ditzley/joint-gestures-and-face/README.md

-# joint-gestures-and-face
+## Joint Co-Speech Gesture and Expressive Talking Face Generation using Diffusion with Adapters
-Code for the paper "Joint Co-Speech Gesture and Expressive Talking Face Generation using Diffusion with Adapters"
+Official Repo for the WACV 2025 paper "Joint Co-Speech Gesture and Expressive Talking Face Generation using Diffusion with Adapters"

+Code Coming Soon!